agCleo/GT-handbook/README.md

 ### GoTriple data model
 In order to ensure high semantic expressivity and address flexibility needs, the TRIPLE data model is based on the [schema.org](https://schema.org/) ontology, which is maintained by a [World Wide Web Consortium (W3C) community](https://www.w3.org/community/schemaorg/).
 The ontology allows to handle the metadata of documents, but also of profiles and projects.
 When it is collected through OAI-PMH, the metadata of the documents need to be compliant with DublinCore, simple or qualified, ie using `dc` or `dcterms` elements.
-When metadata is collected through formatted files, it is possible to use other schemas, like the aforementioned OpenAIRE format (see [Annexe](#openaire-json-file-format)).
+When metadata is collected through formatted files, it is possible to use other schemas, like the aforementioned OpenAIRE format.
+Examples of the file both in DC and in OpenAIRE format are reproduced in [Annexe](#sample-metadata-files)).

 Below, we describe the current TRIPLE data model for documents, specifying the level of priority, the corresponding `dc` and `dcterms` elements, and their expression in the TRIPLE data model.